apache/trafficcontrol/docs/source/api/deliveryservices.rst

 :httpBypassFqdn:      The HTTP destination to use for bypass on an HTTP :term:`Delivery Service` - bypass starts when the traffic on this :term:`Delivery Service` exceeds ``globalMaxMbps``, or when more than ``globalMaxTps`` is being exceeded within the :term:`Delivery Service`
 :id:                  An integral, unique identifier for this :term:`Delivery Service`
 :infoUrl:             This is a string which is expected to contain at least one URL pointing to more information about the :term:`Delivery Service`.
 Historically, this has been used to link relevant JIRA tickets
 :initialDispersion:  The number of caches between which traffic requesting the same object will be randomly split - meaning that if 4 clients all request the same object (one after another), then if this is above 4 there is a possibility that all 4 are cache misses.
-For most use-cases, this should be 1\ [2]_
+For most use-cases, this should be 1\ [#httpOnly]_
-:ipv6RoutingEnabled: If ``true``, clients that connect to Traffic Router using IPv6 will be given the IPv6 address of a suitable Edge-tier cache; if ``false`` all addresses will be IPv4, regardless of the client connection\ [2]_
+:ipv6RoutingEnabled: If ``true``, clients that connect to Traffic Router using IPv6 will be given the IPv6 address of a suitable Edge-tier cache; if ``false`` all addresses will be IPv4, regardless of the client connection
 :lastUpdated:        The date and time at which this :term:`Delivery Service` was last updated, in a ``ctime``-like format
 :logsEnabled:        If ``true``, logging is enabled for this :term:`Delivery Service`, otherwise it is disabled
 :longDesc:           A description of the :term:`Delivery Service`